 (C) Each barber school shall submit a schedule of its complete course of study to the board for its approval and shall post a course outline in the school where it can be easily read by all students.

 (D) A student attending less than forty hours per week shall follow the same rules as required of all other students except that he or she must be scheduled to attend the school a minimum of three clock hours per day.
 The school shall submit to the board for its approval the daily schedule to be followed by the part-time student.

 (E) One-thousand-hour curriculum for licensed cosmetologists

-(1) Each barber school may conduct a course of study and training which shall consist of not less than one thousand clock hours, and no student shall be permitted to spend more than eight hours in the school in any one day.
+(1) Each barber school may conduct a course of study and training which shall consist of not less than one thousand clock hours, and no student shall be permitted to spend more than ten hours in the school in any one day.
 Upon satisfactory completion of the one thousand clock hours, and upon presentation of a current ohio cosmetology license, the student shall be eligible to apply for the examination conducted by the board as set forth in section 4709.07 of the Revised Code.

 (2) Each barber school shall teach the same subjects and shall require the same practices and procedures as outlined in paragraph (A) of this rule, with the exception made for the number of hours prescribed for each subject as follows: